 iii.
 A copy of the curriculum provided to the

 3. Employers not eligible for the

 SSSG program include:

 4. The maximum lifetime total grant

-amount an employer can receive is $40,000.
-The employer may only use grant
+amount an employer can receive is $40,000 to purchase employee safety

 5. Equipment purchases have a